 - Knowledge and information

 Each day, we seek to improve our understanding of water in terms of supply, forecasting and price structures, so that we can act in accordance with this information and promote continuous improvement.
+We incorporate measurement of water stress (ratio between available water and water used in processes), and the water footprint (measurement of water amounts used for a product) in our management indicators.

 Working with others drives us to be better, to combine efforts and skills, and to share learning.
 As a result, we have joined various collective sustainability initiatives that relate to several aspects of our management efforts, such as the comprehensive management of water resources.